cqframework/FhirProfileTools/README.md

 Profiles can be represented in source-form in the Excel XML Spreadsheet 2003 format (aka SpreadsheetML) or in the published form as XML with the http://hl7.org/fhir namespace.

-This project is collection of tools for authors of FHIR profiles to automate tasks such as validation and supplemental documentation generation.
+This project is a collection of tools for authors of FHIR profiles to automate tasks such as validation, supplemental documentation generation and others.
 First set of tools are for source profiles in SpreadsheetML format, which are used in FHIR to define base resources and associated profiles.
-Second type of tools include tools to parse the FHIR XML Profiles which are published as part of the specification.
+Second type of tools are able to parse the FHIR XML Profiles, which are published as part of the specification.

 Anybody creating profiles off the continuous integration branch of fhir-svn repo has had to deal with changes in the base resources and needs to reflect those changes